aazhbd/ArtWeb/README.md

 ### Installation instruction
 ----------------------------

+The following steps are applicable in both Windows and Linux (*nix) platforms, while git, php etc., are installed and accessible in command line.

 * Step 1.
 The copy of ArtWebApp for your use can be obtained by making a clone from github.
 Assuming the git is installed the following command can be used:

 	```